khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

-Ivy Array
+Aikit Array
 =========

-Here, we explain the :class:`ivy.Array` class, which is the class used to represent all arrays in Ivy.
+Here, we explain the :class:`aikit.Array` class, which is the class used to represent all arrays in Aikit.
-Every Ivy method returns :class:`ivy.Array` instances for all returned arrays.
+Every Aikit method returns :class:`aikit.Array` instances for all returned arrays.

 The Array Class
 ---------------

-Let’s dive straight in and check out what the :class:`ivy.Array` constructor looks like.
+Let’s dive straight in and check out what the :class:`aikit.Array` constructor looks like.

 .. code-block:: python

-    # ivy/array/array.py
+    # aikit/array/array.py
     class Array(
         ArrayWithActivations,
         ArrayWithCreation,